mithi/articles/cognitive-roles.md

 # Cognitive Roles to Help Fight Common Thinking Traps

 - Introduction
-- Example Claim and User Response
+- Example Claim, Context, and User Response
 - The Cognitive Roles and How They'd Respond
-- Reasoning Behind The Role Designs
+- The Reasoning Behind The Role Designs
 - References

 ## Introduction

 These cognitive roles were designed to help users examine claims from multiple perspectives instead of defaulting to their usual viewpoint.
 They explore the claim’s logic, evidence, framing, historical comparisons, overlooked groups, ignored alternatives, and other relevant dimensions.
 The roles were created by combining ideas from cognitive psychology, argumentation theory, media studies, and meta-science.

-## Example Claim and User Response
+## Example Claim, Context, and User Response

 The Claim (presented here as a hypothetical social-media post)
 > MIT brain scan / ChatGPT